Kendra Wilkinson: 2009–2011: Kendra, marriage, and motherhood

 On August 13, 2008, the Wall Street Journal reported that Wilkinson was Olive Garden's "Biggest Celebrity Fan".
 Wilkinson has described Olive Garden's cuisine as "my soul food".
 The newspaper emphasized that her repeated enthusiastic public endorsements of the family restaurant were genuine, personal, and not tied to any payment from Olive Garden.
 In fact, the company was reported as viewing Wilkinson's endorsements with "mixed feelings", as well as something on which the restaurant was reluctant to comment, since it emphasizes a family-friendly nature.

 On September 22, 2008, the International Business Times reported that Wilkinson was engaged to then-Philadelphia Eagles wide receiver Hank Baskett.
 Wilkinson initially denied this, but she later admitted she was in a relationship with him, on October 7, 2008, in an interview with Chelsea Handler on Chelsea Lately.
 On November 6, 2008, E!
 Online announced Wilkinson and Baskett were engaged, after he had proposed the previous Saturday at the Space Needle in Seattle, Washington.

 Wilkinson married Baskett on June 27, 2009, at the Playboy Mansion.
 Although it was initially announced that Hugh Hefner would give the bride away, Kendra's brother Colin walked her down the aisle.
 Wilkinson's family was in attendance, as well as former Girls Next Door stars Holly Madison and Bridget Marquardt.
 On the wedding episode of Kendra, she said that she would be taking Baskett's last name.
 They lived in Calabasas, California.
 On June 11, 2009, Wilkinson announced her first pregnancy.
 The baby, a boy, was born in December 2009.
 Wilkinson's friends hosted a baby shower on September 9, 2009.
 She told E!
 News that Hefner would be the child's godfather. but later denied this.

-In an interview after the birth of their son, Wilkinson revealed she had suffered post-partum depression:

-"After giving birth, I never brushed my hair, my teeth, or took a shower.
+In an interview after the birth of their son, Wilkinson revealed she had suffered post-partum depression: "After giving birth, I never brushed my hair, my teeth, or took a shower.
 I looked in the mirror one day and was really depressed."

-After the birth she weighed 140 lb, according to an E! interview.
 She attributed her depression to moving to Indianapolis, where her husband played so soon after the birth, and feeling isolated.